vudangthinh/Kaggle-Tweet-Sentiment-Extraction/README.md

 # Kaggle-Tweet-Sentiment-Extraction
-This repository includes my code for Tweet Sentiment Extraction competion in Kaggle
+This repository includes my code for Tweet Sentiment Extraction competition in Kaggle